aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/add-linked-layer-support-psd-files/_index.md

 Calling `dispose()` is a best practice, especially when processing many files in a loop.

+## How to Add Linked Layer Support in Batch Process PSD Workflows
+If you need to apply the same linking logic to dozens or hundreds of files, wrap the steps above in a simple loop that iterates over a directory of PSDs.
+Because **Aspose.PSD** does not require a UI, you can run this code on a headless server, making it perfect for **batch process psd** scenarios.
+Just remember to create a new `PsdImage` instance for each file to avoid thread‑safety issues.

 ## Common Pitfalls & Tips

 - **Incorrect file path** – Always use absolute paths or verify the working directory.